Fenix WF11E 200lm In-depth review, Pros and Cons

 Form | flashlight |

-This Fenix flashlight is designed to be compact and handheld, making it easy to carry and maneuver.
+This Fenix flashlight is compact and handheld.
+It is easy to carry and maneuver.

 Weight | 160 g |